gem/oq-engine/doc/adv-manual/common-mistakes.rst

 pointsource_distance
 ----------------------------

-PointSources (and MultiPointSources and AreaSources, which are split into PointSources and therefore are effectively the same thing) are not pointwise for the engine: they actually generate ruptures with rectangular surfaces, where size is determined by the magnitude scaling relationship.
+PointSources (and MultiPointSources and AreaSources, which are split into PointSources and therefore are effectively the same thing) are not pointwise for the engine: they actually generate ruptures with rectangular surfaces which size is determined by the magnitude scaling relationship.
 The geometry and position of such rectangles depends on the hypocenter distribution and the nodal plane distribution of the point source, which are used to model the uncertainties on the hypocenter location and on the orientation of the underlying ruptures.

 Is the effect of the hypocenter/nodal planes distributions relevant?
-Not always: in particular, if you are interested in points that are far from the rupture the effect is minimal.
+Not always: in particular, if you are interested in points that are far away from the rupture the effect is minimal.
 So if you have a nodal plane distribution with 20 planes and a hypocenter distribution with 5 hypocenters, the engine will consider 20 x 5 ruptures and perform 100 times more calculations than needed, since at large distance the hazard